-For the year ended December 31, 2021, the Company purchased 340,000 shares for cancellation under the NCIBs at an average price of approximately \$0.58 per share.
+For the period January 1, 2022 to December 31, 2022, the Company purchased no shares for cancellation under the 2021 NCIB.

-16. SHARE CAPITAL, WARRANTS AND CONTRIBUTED SURPLUS
+15. SHARE CAPITAL, WARRANTS AND CONTRIBUTED SURPLUS

 The Company's authorized share capital consists of the following:

 - Unlimited number of common shares with voting rights and no par value. - Unlimited number of non-cumulative, non-voting first preferred shares with no fixed dividend rate, issuable in series. - Unlimited number of non-cumulative, non-voting second preferred shares with no fixed dividend rate, issuable in series. - Unlimited number of non-cumulative, non-voting Series A first preferred shares with no fixed dividend rate, issuable in series and convertible into common shares at the option of the holder on a one-for-one basis at any time after October 31, 2000.